Dubes/personal-blog/src/content/2019-02-11-pausing-the-browser-experiment.md

 ---
 path: '/can-i-build-website-only-with-browser-update-2'
 date: '2019-02-11'
-title: 'Progress Check #2 : Building my blog only using the browser'
+title: 'Concluding the experiment : Building my blog only using the browser'
 tags: ['challenge']
 excerpt: "My blog is now in a state I am reasonably happy with, but I need to pause this experiment as I have to get ready for some new challenges.
 Let's recap what I have learnt."
 ---